 Some heart conditions are caused by genetic abnormalities passed down through families.
-When adults or children are diagnosed with these conditions, their family members should be evaluated by a doctor.
+When adults or children are diagnosed with these conditions, their family members should be evaluated by a cardiologist, too.

-A person may have these conditions for years without knowing it or having symptoms.
-If one person in a family is diagnosed, it may become important that a cardiologist evaluates other family members to assess their risk.
+A person may have one of these conditions for years without knowing it or having symptoms.
+If one person in a family is diagnosed, it is important that a cardiologist evaluates other family members to assess their risk.

-The Familial Cardiomyopathy program unites the breadth of resources from two premier institutions, The Children’s Hospital of Philadelphia (CHOP) and the University of Pennsylvania Health System (Penn).
-Our teams work together to ensure that the whole family receives the best care.
+The Children’s Hospital of Philadelphia (CHOP) and Penn Medicine have a special program for patients with cardiomyopathies.
+Through the CHOP-Penn Familial Cardiomyopathy Program, our teams work together to ensure that the whole family receives the best care.

 When an adult is diagnosed with a cardiomyopathy at Penn, the adult cardiologist may recommend that children in the family see a pediatric cardiologist at the Cardiac Center at CHOP.

-To help the cardiologist determine if a child or adult has a cardiomyopathy the first appointment will include:
+To help the cardiologist determine if a child or adult has a cardiomyopathy, your child's first appointment will include:

 For a second opinion, cardiac referral, or for more information.